Commercial Electric Water Heaters

 Commercial Water Heater Product information

 Our main range in our commercial electric water heater offering is our series 20 units.
-These electric water heaters are manufactured from Duplex 2205 Stainless Steel, which is the best grade of stainless steel to manufacture commercial electrical water heaters from.
+These electric water heaters are manufactured from Duplex 2205 Stainless Steel, which is the best grade of stainless steel to manufacture commercial water heaters from.
 This Duplex 2205 Stainless Steel has been developed to improve on the technical weaknesses of stainless steel usually used on hot water heaters and cylinders.
 It combines the best properties of 2 families of stainless steel: Austenitic (40%) and Ferritic (60%)

 Features and benefits of this stainless steel when used in DHW tanks are-